bgupta/meetup/README.md

 + .getrsvpmeetup.yml.sample - Non working example yml config file
 + LICENSE - GPLv2 text
 + README.md - This file
++ dumprsvpdirty.rb - Lists RSVPed persons that are flagged suspect or don't have a FirstName field.

 These tools are licensed under GNU General Public License (GPL) version 2 or later.